 Clients use different methods of authentication depending upon the task to be performed, such as resolving connect string names and managing directory entries.

 Clients that perform lookups for information in the directory server typically use anonymous authentication.
 You can configure clients to authenticate their LDAP bind during name lookup.
 Sites that need to protect their network service data or disable anonymous binds to the directory must configure their clients to use wallets to authenticate during name lookup.

 You must set the following parameters in the

 Clients that administer the directory server entries authenticate with the directory server.
 Database Configuration Assistant or Oracle Net Manager can be used to add or modify the entries.
 Only authenticated users with proper privileges can modify entries.
 Use one of the following authentication methods:

 The client identifies itself to the directory server by means of a DN and a password.
 The server verifies that the DN and password sent by the client matches the DN and password stored in the directory server.

-The client identifies itself to the directory server by means of a public-key encryption available with Secure Sockets Layer (SSL).
+The client identifies itself to the directory server by means of a public-key encryption available with Transport Layer Security (TLS).
 In public-key encryption, the sender of a message encrypts the message with the public key of the recipient.
 Upon delivery, the recipient decrypts the message using the recipient's private key.